grafana/writers-toolkit/docs/sources/review/run-a-local-webserver/index.md

 - `VERSION`: is the name of the version directory under which the project documentation should be mounted.

-  The `VERSION` field is optional and defaults to `latest` for versioned projects and is empty for unversioned projects.
+  The `VERSION` field is optional and defaults to `latest` for versioned projects and is empty for other projects.

 - `REPOSITORY` is the the name of the local directory within `REPOS_PATH` for that project.